 Do you wish to study the Medieval Period of India?

 Maybe you’re interested in Persian Literature and history, the etymology of the many words in Hindi and other Indian languages.
 Perhaps, you are keen to acquire Urdu/Persian poetry or a career as a Persian expert.

 - 1. Persian Course at Delhi University

 - 2. JNU — Centre of Persian and Central Studies (CPCAS)

 - 3. Jamia Millia Islamia (Department of Persian)

 - 4. IGNOU (School of Foreign Languages – SOFL)

 Persian Learning Centers in Delhi

 If you wish to pursue the Persian course in Delhi, you can opt for the following stated list of Colleges, Universities, and institutes.

-Although there are not many options but these are some of the well-known learning centers which you can go for.
+Although there are not many options, these are some of the well-known learning centers you can consider.
 Additionally, two Universities offer a Pashto language course in Delhi.